 Preparation for rava idli

-- Heat 2 tbsp ghee in a pan.
+- Heat 2 tablespoons ghee in a pan.
 Fry 8 split cashews until golden and set aside for garnishing.

-- To the same pan, add mustard, cumin, 1 tbsp broken cashews and chana dal.
+- To the same pan, add ½ teaspoon mustard, ¼ teaspoon cumin, 1 tablespoon broken cashews and ½ tablespoon chana dal.
 Fry until the dal turns golden.

-- Reduce the flame and add curry leaves, green chilies and ginger.
+- Reduce the flame and add 10 curry leaves, 1 to 2 chopped green chilies and ¾ teaspoon ginger.
 Saute until it turns fragrant just for 30 seconds.

 Making rava idli batter